Fordalex/power-in-numbers/readme/features.md

 ### Online

-On the home sessions from every user will be shown in order from newest to oldest.
+On the home page the sessions from every user will be shown in order from newest to oldest.